nunchistudio/hashibox/README.md

 **Notes about the environment:**
 - ACLs are enabled and automatically bootstrapped in Consul and Nomad.
 To simplify the setup, the bootstrapped tokens are used in favor of scope-defined ones.
-- To simplify the setup, TLS across Consul, Nomad, Vault, and Waypoint is not configured.
+- To simplify the setup, TLS across Consul, Nomad, and Vault is not configured.
 - Only Vault *server* is leveraged.
 Vault agents in *client* mode are not setup since we don't use it.
 Feel free to make a pull request to support it.
 - We could have leveraged Vagrant's *sync folders* instead of Bolt for file